Log in to Gingerbread

 Getting legal help

-There are times when it’s important to get legal help if you can – like when you’re separating or in danger of losing your home, or if you or your child are at risk.
+There are times when seeking legal help is essential, such as during a separation, if you’re at risk of losing your home, or if you or your child’s safety is in danger.

-This might feel like a big step, but a qualified and insured legal expert can help make sure you’re not taken advantage of.
-They can help you use the legal system to make sure you get the best arrangements for you and your children.
+Though it may feel like a big step, a qualified legal professional can ensure you’re not taken advantage of.
+They can guide you through the legal system to secure the best arrangements for you and your children.

-We’re not trained to give legal advice, but we can point you towards organisations that can help you with your specific situation.
-This includes places where you can get free or low-cost advice to help you understand how things work and make good decisions.
+While we’re not trained to offer legal advice, we can direct you to organisations that specialise in your situation.
+These include places where you can access free or low-cost advice, helping you understand your options and make informed decisions.

 How to get legal support